Course code: ACCT-UB.0003

 Exams and Grading

 - The class relies on your participation.
 However, you will not be penalized for missing classes.
 You need NOT email me if you plan to miss a class, be late, or leave early.
-All classes are videotaped and the link is posted to Blackboard.

 - If you have a qualified disability and will require academic accommodation during this course, please contact me directly.
 I will arrange a separate room/time for you.